ttaubert/octoblog/source/_posts/2013-05-05-working-with-infinite-sequences-in-javascript.markdown

 }
 {% endcodeblock %}

-We can now use *filter()* to create the sequence of all even natural numbers.
+We can now use *filter()* to create the set of all even natural numbers.

 {% codeblock lang:js %}
 function even() {